 A pillow’s loft, or thickness, will tell you how comfortable it is depending on your preferred sleeping position.
 Side sleepers need to keep their necks straight and neutral.
 A too-thick pillow will cause strain and neck pain, and one that’s too thin or flat will make the head droop or sink— the perfect storm for an uncomfortable, restless night!
 Side sleepers will most likely achieve their most comfortable sleep on a medium-loft pillow.

-Memory foam mattress and latex pillows are best for side sleepers since they offer support for spinal and neck alignment as well as targeted pressure relief.
+Memory foam mattresses and memory foam pillows are best for side sleepers since they offer support for spinal and neck alignment as well as targeted pressure relief.
 Down pillows can work, but side sleepers may need to fold and fluff the pillow a lot to make it supportive enough.
 Buckwheat pillows are another less common option, but they do offer plenty of support and contouring.

 Which Side is Best?